ravendb/bootcamp/src/unit1/lesson5/README.md

 This will result in a dictionary with three documents in it, **retrieved in a single remote call from the server**.

-## Loading related documents in a single remote call
+## Loading Related Documents in a Single Remote Call

-As you probably know, the easiest way to kill your application performance is to make a lot of remote calls.
+The easiest way to kill your application performance is to make a lot of remote calls.
 RavenDB provides a lot of features to help you mitigate that problem.

 Consider the Northwind `products/1` document: